Criteria for Judgment

 4. If an objection is filed during a performance, the auditor shall suspend the competition by bell signals and the referee panel shall verify the objection.
 Continuation and judgment of the competition in that case will be decided by the referee panel after consultation.

 5. If an objection is filed between the end of the performance and judgment, the auditor shall suspend the judgment by bell signals and the referee panel shall verify the objection.
 Judgment of the competition in that case will be decided by the referee panel after consultation.

 6. If an objection is filed immediately after the judgment, the referee panel shall verify the objection.
 If the objection is deemed valid, the referee shall make a decision again.

 If the competitor’s coach, parents, or other related parties use abusive language, act violently or inappropriately to interrupt the tournament, or damages the prestige of the tournament, the referee panel will discuss and decide on the necessary actions, such as giving out strict warnings, ordering them to leave the venue, or disqualifying the competitor.

-2. When problems occur other than the matters stipulated in these regulations and/or the Competition Rules and Regulations, it shall ultimately be left to the judgment of the Chief Referee.
+2. When problems occur other than the matters stipulated in these regulations and/or the Competition Rules and Regulations, it shall ultimately be left to the Chairman of the Referee Division.